Marvin Pierce: Personal life

 W magazine once described Pauline Robinson as "beautiful, fabulous, critical, and meddling" and "a former beauty from Ohio with extravagant tastes".
 Pauline was killed at age 53 in a September 1949 automotive accident when Marvin, the driver, hit a tree in Harrison, Westchester County, New York.
-His granddaughter Pauline Robinson Bush (1949-1953), was named after her.
+His granddaughter Pauline Robinson Bush (1949–1953), was named after her.

-Their third child, Barbara Pierce, later became the wife of the 41st President of the United States, George H. W. Bush, mother of the 43rd President of the United States, George W. Bush and of the 43rd Governor of Florida, Jeb Bush.
+Their third child, Barbara Pierce, later became the wife of the 41st president of the United States, George H. W. Bush, mother of the 43rd president of the United States, George W. Bush and of the 43rd governor of Florida, Jeb Bush.
+Her youngest son, Marvin Bush, is named after him.

 Pierce's second marriage (June 1952) was to Willa Gray Martin (1911–2006) (who died during his grandson's presidency), an artist and Associated Press reporter.

-He also has at least 17 great-grandchildren, including Jenna Bush Hager, and at least 11 great-great-grandchildren.
+He also has at least 17 great-grandchildren, including Jenna Bush Hager, and at least 11 great-great-grandchildren (5 through George W. Bush).

 Death and legacy

-Pierce died on July 17, 1969 in Rye, New York at the age of 76 and was interred at Greenwood Union Cemetery.
-Marvin Pierce Bush, one of his grandsons, is named after him.
-He was survived by his children, two daughters-in-law, two sons-in-law (one of whom is George H. W. Bush), and his grandchildren (one of whom is George W. Bush).
+Pierce died on July 17, 1969, in Rye, New York, at the age of 76, and was interred at Greenwood Union Cemetery.
+He was survived by his children, two daughters-in-law, two sons-in-law (one of whom was George H. W. Bush), and his grandchildren (two of whom are George W. Bush and Jeb Bush).
 He was preceded in death by his granddaughter Pauline Robinson Bush in October 1953.